History of the Raiders

 In 2003 Angus brought his 5-year-old son to his first lax game, immediately he was hooked—particularly on one player.
 “He wanted to go see Scherman at all of his games, so we went,” Angus said.
 “We were at every game, and he’d get to meet the Raiders.
 Every player was so great.
 They really treated us like family.”

 Dave Fehr soon took notice of Angus’ sterling attendance at games and approached him, offering him a place with the Raiders since “he’s always here anyway.”
-Angus still volunteers.
+Angus volunteered fifteen years with the Raiders.

 Where we stand